About CERESResearch questions, who will benefit, industry participation

-CERES will project future changes in physical conditions of marine and inland waters relevant for fisheries and aquaculture industries.
+CERES projected how future marine and inland water conditions will affect fisheries and aquaculture industries.

-Biological models will scale up physiological and ecological responses of target species to estimate future changes in the productivity of fish and shellfish resources.
+Biological models developed in CERES offer predictions of how target species’ physical and ecological responses may change the productivity of fish and shellfish resources.

-Based on future social and economic scenarios, CERES will estimate consequences for the marine and inland fisheries and aquaculture industries.
+CERES used future possible social and economic scenarios to estimate their effect for marine/inland fisheries and aquaculture industries.

-CERES will provide viable “bottom-up” (industry-driven) solutions to minimize the risks and maximize potential benefits of climate change.
-CERES will also provide “top-down (policy & management) solutions and highlight challenges where current governance structures may hinder future adaptation.
+CERES has provided industry with solutions to minimise the risks and maximise the potential benefits of climate change.
+CERES also provided policy and management solutions, and highlights where current governance structures may hinder future adaptation.